Cray-HPE/docs-csm/upgrade/Stage_1.md

 >
 > - The best troubleshooting tool for this stage is the Argo UI.
 Information about accessing this UI and about using Argo Workflows is above.
 > - If the upgrade is 'waiting for ceph HEALTH_OK', the output from commands `ceph -s` and `ceph health detail` should provide information.
+> - If a crash has occurred, [dumping the ceph crash data](../operations/utility_storage/Dump_Ceph_Crash_Data.md) will return Ceph to healthy state and allow the upgrade to continue.
+The crash should evaluated to determine if there is an issue that should be addressed.
 > - Refer to [storage troubleshooting documentation](../operations/utility_storage/Utility_Storage.md#storage-troubleshooting-references) for Ceph related issues.

 ## Ensure that `rbd` stats monitoring is enabled